 Sensitive personal identifiable data

 Sensitive personal identifiable data are racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, and the processing of genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person’s sex life or sexual orientation.
 GDPR refers to sensitive personal data as “special categories of personal data” and this data has an extra layer of legal protection.
-Processing of these data is prohibited, unless specific conditions are met (e.g. explicit consent of the subjects).
+Processing of these data is prohibited, however for research there are exceptions: it is allowed if there is explicit consent of the subjects or if it is necessary for scientific research.
+Hence, you still need a legitimate aim and a legal ground for the processing.

 What is the definition of 'processing' under the GDPR?